actions/python-versions/README.md

 **Windows:** The official Python executables are simply downloaded from [python.org](https://www.python.org/ftp/python/) and archived along with the installation script for further distribution and installation.

 ## Support policy
-We are trying to build and release new versions of Python as soon as they are released.
-Both stable and unstable versions are considered for building and releasing.
-Please open an issue in [actions/setup-python](https://github.com/actions/setup-python) if any versions are missed.
+We aim to make new versions of Python available as soon as they are released.
+Both stable and prerelease versions are considered for building and releasing.
+Please open an issue in [actions/setup-python](https://github.com/actions/setup-python) if a version you're looking for isn't available.

 When a new version of operating system is released and available for use as a [GitHub hosted runner](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners#supported-runners-and-hardware-resources), we will build the latest existing patch version of Python for all major versions that have not reached EOL.
 Please see the [status of Python versions](https://devguide.python.org/versions/) for more information about supported versions.
 All new versions of Python released after the new OS version is added will also be built for it.